 Intune Autodiscovery

-Create a New Intune Discovery Job
+Create an Intune Discovery Job

 Navigate to Discovery > Cloud and click Create.